tangrams/tangram-tutorial/src/Assets/markdown/min.md

         url: https://tangrams.github.io/tangram-tutorial/src/Assets/tutorial-files/countries.GeoJSON
 </code></pre>

-<div class='alert-message'>For this tutorial, non-required variable names will be prepended with a `_` to avoid confusion with reserved keywords.
+<div class='alert alert-warning'>For this tutorial, non-required variable names will be prepended with a `_` to avoid confusion with reserved keywords.
 In the example above `_stamen` and `_mapzen` can be thought of as variable names.
 Instead, `sources` and `layers` are reserved keywords.</div>

 Each source name in turn requires two pieces of information: